Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: System Model

-In this study, the real and reactive power usages of safety-critical appliances ($P^{sc}_t$, $Q^{sc}_t$) are embedded into the model as parameters as stated in~\eqref{eq:cons12}.
+We embed real and reactive power usages of safety-critical appliances ($P^{sc}_t$, $Q^{sc}_t$) into the model as parameters as stated in~\eqref{eq:cons12}.
 The on-demand power usage scenarios ($P^{od}_{as,t}$, $Q^{od}_{as,t}$) are obtained by using k-means clustering~\cite{saghezchi2014Game} over the two-year consumption data of the on-demand appliances in Ampds2 dataset.
 Power-and-time-shiftable appliances are modeled to complete their operations within their operation windows [$\alpha_a$-$\beta_a$] and their power usages are within $P^{min}_a$ and $P^{max}_a$.
-The only difference between time-shiftable and power-and-time-shiftable appliance models is that power usage of time-shiftable appliances cannot be altered.

 To obtain the appliance scenarios ($as$), we first aggregate each daily on-demand electricity usage data and take each day as a scenario.
 As a result, we obtain 730 scenarios.
 Then, the k-means algorithm with $k=10$ is applied to these 730 scenarios to reduce the number of scenarios to 10 for having a reasonably sized problem.
 Probability of each on-demand appliance scenario, $\rho_{as}$, is set to the ratio between the associated cluster size and the total number of scenarios.